yashs087/hate_speech_detection/README.md

 # hate_speech_detection
-this is a google colab notebook for hate speech detection
+the following google colab notebook helpful for hate speech detection and analysis of various algorithms on the hate dataset.